Earl of Kent: Earls of Kent, third creation (1227)

-Earls of Kent, fifth creation (1321)
+Earls of Kent, fourth creation (1321)

 Edmund of Woodstock was sixth son of Edward I of England.
 He was created Earl of Kent in 1321.
 Following his execution for high treason, his son Edmund became Earl of Kent.
 Edmund died the following year and the Earldom of Kent was inherited by his younger brother John, 3rd Earl of Kent.
 John died aged 22 and all his land was passed to his sister Joan, Countess of Kent.
 The Earldom of Kent, as a royal earldom, became extinct.
 Joan married Sir Thomas Holland, who was created Earl of Kent in his own right, in what is considered a separate creation of the Earldom of Kent (see below).